 The goal of the FCM is to introduce primary tools, principles and models for biblical counseling ministry.
 By learning and practicing these principles, students often experience personal growth and healing.
 Topics of the FCM may include but are not limited to: active listening, mind renewal, trauma, sexuality, grief and loss, boundaries and more. .

-God will only ever bring healing to the degree that we are open to cooperate with him, whether through the FCM, or otherwise.
-He honors our free will.
-But many of the subjects in the FCM are geared towards learning how to be whole so we can help others to heal.
+God brings healing to the degree that we cooperate with his work in our lives, whether in FCM or elsewhere.
+Many subjects covered in FCM address learning to be whole so we can help others heal.

-The outreach will look different depending on the different school and location, but you can expect to apply what you’ve learned during the lecture phase through short teachings, relationships, and practical service.
+When overseas, students will apply what they’ve learned during the lecture phase through short teachings, relationships, and practical service.

-You will learn about your God-given identity, which will free you to serve people from a whole heart instead of out of strife and woundedness.
-You will learn how to listen well, how to begin to minister to the sexually abused, how to give short teachings, how to minister inner-healing prayer, how to understand grieving people and different personalities, how to renew your mind, and many other skills.
+You will learn how to listen well, how to begin to minister to survivors of sexual abuse and other traumas, how to give short teachings, how to minister inner-healing prayer, how to understand grieving people and different personalities, how to renew your mind, and many other skills.

 You will be attending daily FCM classes, and weekly YWAM community worship and intercession times.
 You will be assigned a two hour a day work duty.
 You will also submit journal work every week and write a paper approximately every other week.